 Read more about "Request event space"Level 4 at Central Library is where you'll find the TD Great Reading Room, a quiet space where patrons can read or study to their heart's content.
 Stop by the Print(ed) Word Exhibit on your way into this space.
 Indigenous Placemaking is also located on the level, in the Elders' Guidance Circle, where anyone is invited to speak to Indigenous Elders from multiple nations.
 Calgary's Story, the local history collection, is located at the south end, while the Simmons-Harvie Community Living Room on the north end looks out over the LRT line.
 The Artist in Residence studio, where you can find three different types of artists throughout the year, is also located on this level.

-Read more about "Art Exhibit Space"This policy outlines terms of use for political parties, including during an election, and addresses demonstrations and petitions.
+Read more about "Level 4"This policy outlines terms of use for political parties, including during an election, and addresses demonstrations and petitions.
 Calgary Public Library must always act and appear to act in a non-partisan way, especially during elections and referendums, while supporting the democratic process, freedom of expression, and informed discussion on political issues.

 Read more about "Political Use of Library Space"